-Next, read the instructions to see if you need to list any court cases in the middle section of this form.
+Next, make sure you have read the instructions to see what court cases you need to list in the middle section of this form.
 Remember, these are family division cases that the two of you have together.
-If you don’t have any, leave that section blank.

 Check the proper box to state whether the case is in this court (the 30th Circuit Court where you are filing for this PPO) or a different one.

-Write the case name: this is typically the names of the parties: the person who opened the case vs. the other person.
+Write the case name: this is typically the names of the parties: the name of the person who filed the case vs. the name of the other person.

-You will check the box ‘Pending’ if the case is still open or ‘Resolved’ if the Judge has already made his/her order(s) and the case is closed or if the case was dismissed.
+You will check the box ‘Pending’ if the case is still open, or ‘Resolved’ if the Judge has already made his/her order(s) and the case is closed or if the case was dismissed.
 Check off if there are any child support or spousal support orders in effect and if there are any custody or parenting time orders in effect, even if these orders are not being followed.

 Put parties’ names at the top.
 (Petitioner v Respondent- names)